 |Hispanic or Latino||222|

-Americans aren’t the only ones with an interest in Architect Science.
+Students from other countries are interested in Architect Science, too.
 About 47.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 Master’s Degree Starting Salary

 Data from the U.S. Department of Education shows that architectural sciences and technology students who graduated in 2015-2017 with a master’s degree made a median starting salary of $47,600 per year.
 During this timeframe, most salaries fell between $47,050 (25th percentile) and $62,250 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in architect science, it does not mean that they are working in a job related to their degree.

 Architect Science majors often go into careers where salaries can range from $56,700 to $148,970 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.